 intro

-SQL Server function and understand how it works with real-world examples.
+function and understand how this function works with real-world examples.

 Full-text string searching is essential for finding data in the database based on advanced query criteria.
 This process is complex, which is why SQL Server offers specialized functions to simplify it.
-Among those is the SQL CONTAINS
+The SQL CONTAINS

-In this article, you will dig into the world of CONTAINS
+In this article, you will dig into the world of the CONTAINS

 Embark on a journey to understand the capabilities of CONTAINS